torstenknabe/tk-portfolio/posts/making-accessible-responsive-code-blocks.md

 date: 2021-10-31T19:01:06.168Z
 author: Torsten Knabe
-summary: I added code blocks to my site with markdown but I had to figure out how to make them responsive, and accessible.
+summary: I added code blocks to my site with markdown but I had to figure out how to make them responsive and accessible.
 tags:
   - eleventy
   - markdown